dadmars/notes/linux/interface.md

             a timer (alarm clock) set by the process has expired; or the process attempted to access an invalid memory address.

-            In the interval between the time it is generated and the time it is delivered, a signal is said to be pending for a process.
             Normally, a pending signal is delivered as soon as the receiving process is next scheduled to run, or immediately if the pro cess is already running.
             However, it is also possible to block a signal by adding it to the process’s signal mask.
             If a signal is generated while it is blocked, it remains pending until it is later unblocked.